haicheviet/personal-space/site/content/posts/machine-learning-inference-on-industry-standard/index.en.md

 ## Some afterthought

-- We haven't talk about A/B testing model cause A/B test is very expensive both in platform cost and engineer resource.
-Hands on project should not care too much in A/B test except you already had few thousand of active users to make A/B testing effective.
+- We haven't talked about the A/B testing model cause A/B test is very expensive both in platform cost and engineer resources.
+A hands-on project should not care too much about A/B test except if you already had a few thousand active users to make A/B testing effective.

-- Kubernate cluster is more popular than ECS but need more maintance and a dedicate platform engineer to manage cluster.
-We think AI team should focus on model and metric rather than platform management, beside it is better to adopt kubernate in large scale training rather than simple inference.
+- Kubernetes cluster is more popular than ECS but needs more maintenance and a dedicated platform engineer to manage a cluster.
+We think the AI team should focus on model and metric rather than platform management, it is better to adopt Kubernetes in large-scale training rather than simple inference.

-- Data drift and Concept drift is very importance to monitor how well of your AI model.
+- Data drift and Concept drift are very important to monitor how well your AI model is.
 But the scope of this blog is already intensive.
-We will dive more in these concept in later blog.
+We will dive more into these concepts in a later blog.